Fountain-Fort Carson School District 8

 Fountain-Fort Carson School District 8, shortened as FFC8 or D8, is a public school district serving the southwestern area of El Paso County, Colorado, United States.
 Its schools are mostly based in Fountain, but it also has schools on the nearby Fort Carson military installation.

+The district covers the majority of, though not all of, the municipality of Fountain.
+It also covers Rock Creek Park, a section of the Fort Carson census-designated place, and sections of Colorado Springs.

 List of schools

 Fountain-Fort Carson School District 8 has thirteen schools, including five on Fort Carson.